Rik0253/laravel-moon-phase-package/README.md

  - `getPhaseData('next_last_quarter')`: get the time of the next last quarter in the current lunar cycle (DateTime).
  - `getPhaseName()`: get the phase name.

+## New Usage

+Now you can get the moon rise and set time in unix timestamp.
+You just need to access the property of the object:
+ - `getMoonTimes('latitude','logitude')`: get the time of moon rise and moon set (Unix timestamp).

 ### Example

 	//create an instance of the class, and use the current time